 The unimaginable has happened, your partner was in a car crash and is in a medically induced coma.
 They are no longer able to voice their opinions on what they want to happen to their body.
 You now are burdened with paying bills, managing business matters, and making sure your lives continue to run.
 Without the proper documentation – financial power of attorney – you will not be able to do any of these things.

 Another essential document for unmarried couples is a medical power of attorney.
 This document allows you to state your wishes for your body if you are not able to make those decisions yourself.
 The document also allows you to make decisions on behalf of your partner should they become incapacitated.

 This can become an incredibly stressful and tumultuous time for couples and families, especially when there are different opinions of receiving life support and end-of-life decision making.
 Make sure this process is planned out for your partner and family.

 Update beneficiary designations:

-This is another tool unmarried couples can use to make sure the other is taken care of financially.
-Making sure you update the beneficiary designations on things like insurance policies and retirement accounts, can allow you to leave those assets for a specific person.
-Without naming or updating beneficiary designations, the asset will most likely go to your next of kin or biological relatives.
-They may not be the person you wanted to leave that asset.
+Designations are another tool unmarried couples can use to make sure the other is taken care of financially.
+Making sure you update the beneficiary designations on things like insurance policies and retirement accounts, allows you to leave those assets for a specific person.
+Without naming or updating these beneficiary designations, the asset will most likely go to your biological family members, and that may or may not be what you wanted.

-Even though updating beneficiary designations can be a useful tool, they are not a replacement for a comprehensive estate plan.
-Meet with an experienced estate planning attorney to make sure you and your partner’s futures are secure.
+Even though updating beneficiary designations can be a useful tool, your estate planning discussions should not end here.
+Meet with an experienced estate planning attorney and document you and your partner’s wishes in an estate plan.